evan-erdos/trail-of-cthulhu/story/act-3/seq-6/scene-0.md

 ---
 layout: scene
 title:  Left at the Altar
-scene:       0
 beat:   gratification
-objective:   up
+obj:    up
 ---

 The PCs pull off the spell successfully,